666raul666/testrepo/README.md

 # testrepo
-Test repo for the git training
+Test repo to be used on the coursera's training on git and github